 These new features can be used separately as needed in any situation, but together they address common issues related to synchronizing and integrating data with external data.
 The following table introduces these new features.

 |Removing specialized messages||Dataverse has a number of specialized messages for specific operations that update records.
 These messages are deprecated in this release and you should now simply use

 Simply updating the record is much simpler than using these messages and should streamline your development for data integration and synchronization scenarios.
 More information: Perform specialized operations using Update

 Now, web service operations can target a Dataverse record using one or more alternate keys instead of a GUID.
-In addition, entity references to related records can be specified using one or more alternate keys.
-Because alternate keys are indexed, lookup operations show increased performance as compared to adding a custom attribute as an identifier.
+In addition, table references to related records can be specified using one or more alternate keys.
+Because alternate keys are indexed, lookup operations show increased performance as compared to adding a custom column as an identifier.
 If something goes wrong, the system will throw an error and roll back all the changes.
-More information: Define alternate keys for an entity
+More information: Define alternate keys for a table

 |Upsert||When loading data into Dataverse from an external system, you may not know if a record already exists in Dataverse and should be updated, or whether you must create a new record.
 Use the new UpsertRequest message to update the record if it exists, or create a new record if it doesn’t exist, in one API call.
 More information: Update Dynamics 365 with external data using Upsert|

 The following table compares the complexity of synchronizing with and without these new features.